-Electric Central Heating Boilers – 0.5kW to 45kW
+Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

-Electric central heating boilers – Over 2 million homes in the United Kingdom are at present without a mains gas network supply, also many older properties have flue restrictions or are listed buildings that prevent the use of a gas or oil boiler on site even if they have a gas supply.
+Electric central heating boilers – Over 2 million homes in the United Kingdom are at present without a mains gas network supply; also, many older properties have flue restrictions or are listed buildings that prevent the use of a gas or oil boiler on site even if they have a gas supply.

-In these situations, an electric boiler can be the perfect solution to your central heating needs.
-Some of the benefits of an electric wet central heating system boiler is that they fairly small and compact, so can often fit in a kitchen cupboard or under the stairs etc. The other great benefit is there’s no flue pipe required, unlike an oil or gas boiler which require a flue system to evacuate the products of combustion i.e., the flue gases.
-Thus, there is no risk at all of CO2 poisoning from a faulty flue system or the boiler when you use an electric boiler system.
+The other great benefit is there’s no flue pipe required, unlike an oil or gas boiler, which requires a flue system to evacuate the products of combustion, i.e., the flue gases.
+Thus, there is no risk at all of CO₂ poisoning from a faulty flue system or the boiler when you use an electric boiler system.

-Gas boilers obviously require a gas supply, be it a mains gas supply to feed the gas boiler, or alternatively gas boilers can also be powered by lpg gas, normally when not on the mains gas supply, which either require a bulk storage tank or cylinders – which can be unsightly- making traditional gas boilers undesirable.
-Electric boilers tend to be a great solution in these circumstances and can reduce your carbon footprint / carbon emissions as well as they are not burning a fossil fuel.
+Gas boilers obviously require a gas supply, be it a mains gas/natural gas grid to feed the natural gas boiler, or alternatively gas boilers can also be powered by LPG gas, normally when not on the mains gas pipe, which requires either a bulk storage tank or cylinders – which can be unsightly – making traditional gas boilers undesirable.

 Central heating with sustainable energy